SeabookChen/seabookchen.net/_posts/2013-05-26-create-a-custom-jekyll-404-page.md

 js_utils: toc
 ---
-This article demonstrates how to create a custom Jekyll 404 page for Jekyll sites hosted on [GitHub Page][GitHub Page], things might be different if sites are hosted by other providers.
+This article demonstrates how to create a custom Jekyll 404 page for Jekyll sites hosted on [GitHub Page][GitHub Page].
+Things might be different if sites are hosted by other providers.
-Also it's worth noting that custom 404 pages will only work for sites which are using custom domains.
+Also it's worth noting that custom 404 pages will not function for sites which are using custom domains.

 For more detailed official GitHub Pages documentation,